 Plymouth has long been known for its maritime and established military connections with the Royal Navy.
 Sir Francis Drake himself apparently masterminded the defeat of the Spanish Armada from Plymouth.
 In 1690, the first Royal Dockyard was constructed just to the west of the city, followed by further docks and then a large Naval network.
 Plymouth Dock was renamed Devonport in the early 1800s.
 Plymouth had many important roles in both World Wars, despite being especially heavily bombed in the second war.

-The sea has always been of great significance and has prospered from a small town that made its living mainly by fishing and trading to a thriving city which is now home to HMNB Devonport, the largest naval base in Europe.
+The sea has always been of great significance and has prospered from a small town that made its living mainly by fishing and trading to a thriving city which is now home to HMNB Devonport, the largest naval base in western Europe.
 The base employs several thousand service personnel and civilians, whilst supporting hundreds of local companies.

 Two award winning universities attract the very best of highly skilled and talented students who will become the dynamic workforce of tomorrow.